-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs"), which collectively includes all applicable individual International Financial Reporting Standards and Interpretations approved by the International Accounting Standards Board (the "IASB"), and all applicable individual International Accounting Standards ("IASs") and Interpretations as originated by the Board of the International Accounting Standards Committee and adopted by the IASB, effective for the Company's reporting for the year ended June 30, 2023.
+These consolidated financial statements have been prepared in accordance with IFRS Accounting Standards, approved by the International Accounting Standards Board (the "IASB"), and effective for the Company's reporting for the year ended June 30, 2024.

-These consolidated financial statements were approved by the Board of Directors of the Company and authorized for issuance on October 27, 2023.
+These consolidated financial statements were approved by the Board of Directors of the Company and authorized for issuance on October 25, 2024.